Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Results and discussion

 \section{Results and discussion}

 We perform transient scattering microscopy (TScM) measurements on multilayer tungsten diselenide (\ce{WSe2}) flakes ($>$ 10 layers), exfoliated from commercially obtained large crystals of \ce{WSe2} and transferred to glass cover slips (see experimental methods section for details).
 TScM is performed using a near-diffraction-limited excitation laser (405 nm) as pump, whereas the probe (780 nm) is focused in the back focal plane of the objective to obtain wide field illumination.
 Images of the reflected probe are collected using a CMOS camera (FLIR BFS-U3-28S5M-C), a schematic of the optical setup in shown in Fig\ref{fig1}a.
 Synchronization between the CMOS and the laser driver with electronic delay (Picoquant Sepia PDL 828) allows us to record images of the excitation populations at different pump-probe delay times.
 Consecutive pump ON and pump OFF images are acquired and subsequently divided to generate differential images in the form $diff = ON/OFF -1$.
 Figure \ref{fig1}b shows a series of resulting differential images for different pump-probe delays at an excitation fluence of $ 16 \mathrm{\mu J/cm^{2}}$ and 5 MHz laser repetition rate, with each image normalized to its maximum (negative) signal intensity.
 The negative intensity of the signal indicates a reduction in the reflectivity of the material upon photoexcitation, consistent with a reduced refractive index upon depletion of the ground-state carriers (\cite{ginsberg_spatially_2020}).
-The initial carrier population shows a clear spatial broadening as time goes by, indicating efficient exciton transport within the plane of the material.